-For dry eyes, over-the-counter (OTC) saline solutions (artificial tear eye drops) may prove helpful.
+For dry eyes, over-the-counter (OTC) artificial tears and tear film supplements may prove helpful.
 These can lubricate the eye and help prevent cornea damage.

 However, eye drops that are intended to clear up red eye should be avoided.
 These can make your symptoms worse in the long run.